-"The people that took a seat on these buses, that went to jail in Jackson, that went to Parchman, they were never the same.
-We had moments there to learn, to teach each other the way of nonviolence, the way of love, the way of peace.
+"The people that took a seat on these buses, that went to jail in Jackson, that went to Parchman, they were never the same...
 The Freedom Ride created an unbelievable sense: Yes, we will make it.
 Yes, we will survive.
 And that nothing, but nothing, was going to stop this movement." - Freedom Rider, John Lewis

 From May unti November 1961, more than 400 black and white Americans risked their lives- and many endured savage beatings and imprisonment - for simply traveling together on buses and trains as they journeyed through the Deep South.
 Deliberately violating Jom Crow laws, the Freedom Riders were met with bitter racism and mob violence along the way, sorely testing their belief in nonviolent activism.
 Freedom Riders is the powerful harrowing and ultimately inspirational story from award-winning filmmaker Stanley Nelson of this six months in 1961 that chanved America forever.
 This saga, based on Raymond Arsenault's book of the same name, features testimony from a fascinating cast of central characters: the Riders themselves, state and federal government officials, and journalists who witnessed the Rides firsthand.